angelfor3v3r/eccologic-asm/README.md

 Well... because it was fun.
 While other websites like this exist (and some are even better), I wanted to take my own approach to it and make it open source.

 ## Building & Usage 🔨👷
 The preferred way to use this project with little hassle is to just use [Docker](https://www.docker.com/).
-I've provded a `Dockerfile` and `docker-compose.yml` for that reason.
+For your convenience, I've provided `Dockerfile` and `docker-compose` files in the repository.

 This project is only tested and working on Windows (Windows 10 w/ MSVC) & Linux (Debian (Bullseye) w/ GCC).\
 The web server currently only serves over HTTP (Port `80` by default) and does **not** rate limit.
 Ideally you'd run this all behind a reverse proxy and configure rate limits, etc yourself.